 16. Arches (watercolor pad, rough grain, 300 gsm)

 17. Daler & Rowney The Langton Prestige (watercolor block, cold-pressed, 300 gsm)

 18. Sennelier (watercolor block, cold-pressed, 300 gsm)

-Additional materials I recently purchased which are not in the photos:
+Additional materials I recently purchased (some were gifted) which are not in the photos:

 1. Arches (watercolor pad, cold-pressed, 300 gsm)

 3. Alwan (Qatar brand) (gouache pad, 150 gsm)

 5. Canson Heritage (watercolor pad, cold-pressed, 300 gsm)

 6. London Gifties 2019 Advent handmade watercolor palette

 With brushes, what I love most are the round, synthetic, full ones.
 I'm not very much particular with it as long as I feel that it holds enough water and paint together and marries well when applied on paper.
 I'd love to hoard lots of different brands and try them but I feel that I'm more comfortable on what I'm already using (even if it is generic and old).
 I would normally use a locally bought synthetic brush that is normally seen on my Instagram posts but I also have a few brushes here that are from some very well-known brands such Princeton Elite, Winsor & Newton Cotman, Grumbacher and Daler & Rowney. *UPDATE: currently using basic brushes from The Craft Central